Dimitrov11/-su_robots_factory/wp-content/plugins/wp-dummy-content-generator/README.txt

 5) Time-saving Solution: By automating the generation of dummy content, the plugin saves you valuable time and effort that would otherwise be spent manually creating test content.

-6) Realistic Dummy Data: The generated content closely mimics real posts and pages, providing a more authentic representation of how your website will look and function with actual content.
+6) Realistic Dummy Data: The generated content closely mimics real posts, providing a more authentic representation of how your website will look and function with actual content.

 7) Testing and Development: The plugin is particularly useful during website testing and development stages, as it helps populate your site with realistic test data for a more accurate evaluation of design, functionality, and performance.